choderalab/yank/docs/yamlpages/options.rst

 When running multiple experiments using the ``!Combinatorial`` tag, this allows to switch between experiments every ``switch_experiments_interval`` iterations, and gather data about multiple molecules/conditions before completing the specified ``number_of_iterations``.
-If 0 or less, YANK will complete the combinatorial calculations sequentially.
+If 0, YANK will complete the combinatorial calculations sequentially.

 Valid options (0): <int>